Butterfly

 Chesterfield, MO 63017

 Every attempt will be made to send you five, good condition butterflies collected from our Tropical Conservatory after they have died.
-The fee will be the cost of mailing and will be mailed to you.
 We cannot guarantee the condition of the butterflies once they arrive.

 Begin the three-part scale study by observing the wing of the butterfly with the unaided eye.
 Have students draw what they see.
 Distribute magnifying lenses, and draw for a second time what is seen.
 For the third part, life a few scales off the wing with a piece of tape.
 Draw the different shapes.
 Decide if different parts of the wing have different types of scales, like birds who have different feathers for different reasons.